par2912/par2912/README.md

-- 👋 Hi, I’m Patrick Arinelli, a Fullstack Developer always learning new stuff.
+- 👋 Hi, I’m Patrick Arinelli, a Fullstack Developer that is always learning new stuff.